Welcome to The ABC Project website.

 -

-.1.
-The river might look as if it is frozen but the ice might be thin and there could be a strong current below the surface making it very difficult for you to keep safe and dragging you under the surface
+3. If you fall in, there could be a strong current below the surface making it very difficult for you to keep safe and it could drag you underneath the surface

-2. The frozen river or pond might look shallow but the depth can change from shallow to very deep in a single step.
+4. The river or pond might look shallow, but the depth can change from shallow to very deep in a single step.
 Out of your depth, you could be in great danger

-3. There might be rubbish or tree roots hidden from view that could trap you putting you in great danger.
+5. There might be rubbish, or tree roots, hidden from view, that could trap you, putting you in great danger.

 There are some links to resources for you to look at dealing with the subject of bullying